Gregor Wenning: Work

-The first Bishop Dr. Karl Golser Award was bestowed upon Dr. Vikram Khurana (Harvard Medical School) and Dr. Gabor Kovacs (University of Toronto) in 2018 for their landmark discoveries in the field of neurodegenerative disorders.
-In 2020, Prof. Stanley Prusiner, Nobel laureate in 1997 for the discovery of prions, was bestowed with the Bishop Golser Award for his characterization of pathogenic synuclein prions in MSA.
+The first Bishop Dr. Karl Golser Award was bestowed upon Vikram Khurana (Harvard Medical School) and Gabor Kovacs (University of Toronto) in 2018 for their landmark discoveries in the field of neurodegenerative disorders.
+In 2020, Stanley Prusiner, Nobel laureate in 1997 for the discovery of prions, was bestowed with the Bishop Golser Award for his characterization of pathogenic synuclein prions in MSA.

-In 2019 Dr. Wenning was appointed president of the scientific advisory board of the US MSA Coalition, the largest charitable organization worldwide sofar supporting > 40 MSA research projects.
+In 2019 Wenning was appointed president of the scientific advisory board of the US MSA Coalition, the largest charitable organization worldwide so far supporting more than 40 MSA research projects.

-In 2019 Dr. Wenning was appointed member of the senate at Medical University Innsbruck.
+In 2019 he was appointed member of the senate at Medical University Innsbruck.
 In September 2021 he joined the MSA Coalition Board of Directors to lead Global Medical and Scientific Affairs.

 In addition to his medical and scientific work, Wenning has also made a name for himself through his philosophical works and treatises, mainly on the teachings of Saint Augustine.
-He was received in the prima fila by Pope Benedict XVI. in June 2011, presenting a South - Tyrolean Saint Augustine statue and three Augustine works authored by him (Fotografia Felici).
+He was received in the prima fila by Pope Benedict XVI. in June 2011, presenting a South-Tyrolean Saint Augustine statue and three Augustine works authored by him (Fotografia Felici).